-Several studies have been undertaken to gauge relapse across the genders.
+Several studies have been undertaken to gauge relapse across the genders including women and relapse.
 These examinations have been somewhat confusing at times.
 For example, one study by the National Institute on Drug Abuse found that women relapsed at a rate (22 percent) that was much lower than men (32 percent).
 However, an extension of the study produced a different result.

 Taking a look at the situation a year or two later, the study found that more women were using drugs after relapsing than men.
 Even worse, women were abusing multiple drugs at a slightly higher rate than men.
 This finding does coincide with that of another study entitled “Sex Differences, Gender, and Addiction.”
 In this study, it was found that women had more pleasurable responses to drugs than men and, therefore, tended to relapse at higher rates.

 And in another, more recent, study by the National Institute on Drug Abuse, it was found that women experienced higher levels of cravings than men after recovering and were, therefore, more likely to relapse.
 So while there has been some slight confusion on this topic, it is clear from most sources that women are more likely to relapse than men.
 But why?